RCU Linux Usage

 Here we can see that the percent rate of growth of RCU has exceeded that of the other locking primitives, so that as of late 2004, the use of RCU rose to within two orders of magnitude of that of normal locking, and within one order of magnitude in 2018.
 RCU usage now exceeds 10% that of locking, as can be seen in the following figure:

 However, please note that I do not expect RCU's usage to ever come close to that of the combined locking primitives.
 For one thing, the rate of RCU's growth has in fact been decreasing, approaching that of the other primitives.
 Furthermore, the absolute level of RCU usage does decrease sometimes, for example, during netfilter consolidation in 2.6.22 in mid-2007.
-This is to be expected: After all, RCU is a very specialized primitive, and it is exceedingly important to use the right tool for the job.
+This is to be expected: After all, RCU is a specialized primitive, and it is exceedingly important to use the right tool for the job.
 For a great many jobs, normal locking remains the best tool.
 Finally, almost all RCU uses in the Linux kernel use locking to protect updates, which does place a hard upper limit on RCU's fraction of synchronization primitives.

 The raw data for these plots are available here and on kernel.org.
 The scripts that produced this data from kernel.org are available (under GPL) here.